liffiton/256asm/README.md

 ## Dependencies

-The code is compatible with both Python 2.7 and 3.x.
+The code is compatible with Python 3.x.

 The web interface ``asmweb.py`` depends on [Bottle](https://bottlepy.org/), which can be installed with pip by running: